kaktusas2598/dot-files/README.md

     * Setup neovim php and c++ debugging using nvim-dap
     * Setup more themes for all tools: dracula, tomorrow night, monokai for example
   * **GUI**
+    * Notification system such as dunst
     * More i3blocks and maybe setup polybar
-    * Fix brightness control in i3 and setup multi monitor shorcuts and config
+    * Fix brightness control in i3
     * Setup rofi-themes-collection installation
-    * Notification system such as dunst
     * Wallpaper rotation